Vectorredz/cs32-mp1/DETAILS.md

 #### Helpers: `_push_left_base(l, v)`
 This is the "true" `push_left` operation, unaffected by the `reversed` flag.\
-Before inserting the newNode, it undergoes a series of checks to update the variables relating to the `size` and `width` of the `SkipList`\
+Before inserting the newNode, it undergoes a series of check to update the variables relating to the `size` and `width` of the `SkipList`\
 It updates the maxHeight by calling `_capHeight` given that inserting an element increases the `size: n`.\

 Before inserting, we must update the `width` of the leftmost node from **level 0** to the topmost.